open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gui.md

 The parameters in the `Define Stimuli` box on the right are used to fully define a stimulus waveform that will be delivered by the `OpticalStimulator`.
 The waveform is defined by channels, pulses, bursts, and
 trains:
-- Each channel can independently control its amplitude as a percentage of a shared current value, but the remaining parameters are shared across both channels.
+- Each channel can independently control its amplitude as a percentage of a common current value, while all remaining parameters are common across both channels.
 - Each pulse consists of a channel-specific current and a duration, plus a period which defines the time between successive pulses.
 - Each burst can consist of one or more pulses, with an inter-burst interval defining the